-where $\tau \in \lR$ and the indices $i,j$ run from 1 until the dimension of the K\"ahler-Ricci soliton.
-Here, we only consider the "ungauged" case in the sense that we omit the isometries of the K\"ahler-Ricci soliton.\\ The $N=1$ theory contains a gravitational multiplet coupled with $n_v$ vector and $n_c$ chiral multiplets.
-The gravitational multiplet has a vierbein $e^a_{\mu}$ and a vector spinor $\psi_{\mu}$ where $a=0,...,3$ and $\mu=0,...,3$ are the flat and the curved indices, respectively.
-A vector multiplet consists of a vector $A_{\mu}$ and its spin-$\frac{1}{2}$ fermionic superpartner $\lambda$, whereas the field ingredients of a chiral multiplet are a complex scalar $z$ and a $\chi$.\\ The construction of the local $N=1$ theory on a K\"ahler-Ricci is as follows.
-First, we consider the Lagrangian in \cite{DF, susyor}\footnote{Here, we rather use the convention in \cite{DF}.} as the initial Lagrangian at $\tau = 0$.
-Then, by replacing all couplings that depend on the geometric quantities such as the metric $g_{i\bar{j}}(0)$ by the soliton $g^{i\bar{j}}(\tau)$, the bosonic parts of the Lagrangian has the form
+for finite $T$ where the indices $i,j$ run from 1 to the dimension of the KR soliton.
+As mentioned above, such a soliton can be regarded as a volume deformation of K\"ahler manifolds and further, affects the geometrical nature of a solution.
+For example, as we will discuss in Section \ref{DBHV} and give an evidence in Section \ref{simple model}, the use of KR solitons in the context of black holes may change the black hole's asymptotic geometries.
+Here, for the sake of simplicity we only consider the ``ungauged" case in the sense that we omit the couplings coming from the isometries of the KR soliton.
+Additionally, we write some terms which are useful for our analysis in the paper.\\ The $N=1$ theory contains a gravitational multiplet coupled with $n_v$ vector and $n_c$ chiral multiplets.
+An interested reader can further read, for example, \cite{DF}.
+The construction of the local $N=1$ theory on a KR soliton is as follows.
+First, we consider the Lagrangian in \cite{DF} as the initial Lagrangian at $\tau = 0$.
+Then, by replacing all couplings that depend on the geometric quantities, such as the metric $g_{i\bar{j}}(0)$ by the soliton $g^{i\bar{j}}(\tau)$, the bosonic parts of the Lagrangian become